mixxxdj/mixxx/source/glossary.rst

      often saved in a 44.1 KHz, 16-bit, stereo format, which is the standard format used for CD audio.
 Wave files generally end with a .WAV extension.

-   DRM
-     Digital Rights Management (DRM) technologies attempt to control what you can and can't do with the media and hardware you've purchased.
-Typically, a DRM system either encrypting the data so that it can only be accessed in a way authorized by copyright holders or marks content with a digital watermark or similar method so that the content can not be freely distributed.

    codec
      Short for compressor/decompressor, a codec is any technology for compressing and decompressing audio and video data.
 Some popular